 Asylum and Tanner Warehouse Wedding Photography in London

 Elsewhere, Nathan was patiently waiting in the atmospheric surroundings of Caroline Garden’s Chapel AKA Asylum.
 I’ve been lucky enough to work at Asylum five or six times now, and it never ceases to impress.
 The groom didn’t have to wait long before Jade made her entrance.
 The civil ceremony paused briefly for a singalong, and with the legal stuff in the bag everyone headed outside for confetti and drinks.
 After a little while everyone headed over to the Routemaster (which had been joined by a friend) for the journey back to SE1.

 Unbeknownst to me, and the bride, Tanner Warehouse had suffered an electrical fire the evening before and so the light was a little lower than normal!
 Laura from Holden Bespoke had made an heroic effort to keep the show on the road, with the aid of battery-powered fairy lights.
 After the wedding breakfast (cooked with the aid of a huge generator!) and the cheese-cutting, we were treated to speeches.
-Then it was time for dancing, with modern classics performed in a Hot Club jazz style by Gypsies of Bohemia.
-Highly recommended if you like a full dance floor.
+Then it was time for dancing, with Gypsies of Bohemia performing modern classics in a Hot Club jazz style.
+They are highly recommended if you like a full dance floor.